 Parv Mahajan

-parvm ( at ) gatech ( dot ) edu
+parviam ( at ) gmail ( dot ) com

-Right now, I work with various organizations on their confusing-and-illegible special projects.
-This means everything from designing tabletop exercises to be played by frontier lab employees, to recruiting for METR, to setting up a conference on AI control.
-I also do some technical research, and am currently working on a preliminary safety evaluation for Kimi K2.5 and helping to design better bio uplift studies.
-Additionally, I continue to mentor and lead groups of undergrads; two of my teams are currently working on a source of truth for AI control and a dashboard for finetuning generalization experiments.
+A lot of my work has been with various organizations on their confusing-and-illegible special projects.
+This means everything from designing tabletop exercises to be played by frontier lab employees to setting up a conference on AI control.
+I also do some technical research; I recently published a preliminary safety evaluation for Kimi K2.5 and am helping to design better bio uplift studies.

 Headshot

 Solving problems too wicked for mere excellence.
 Recent.
+The US-China AI gap is very uncertain.
+An Independent Safety Evaluation of Kimi K2.5.
+The current SOTA model was released without safety evals.
+This week will not be abnormal.
 I got interviewed by the AJC, and internalizing AI unemployment.
-Everything that's in my backpack.
-Turning 20 while the world turns upside-down.
-TastyBench: Toward Measuring Research Taste in LLMs.
-Seriously, use text expansions.
+Friends.
+Andrew.
+Yixiong.
+Jasmine.
+Jason.
+Helena.
+Andy.
+Anthony.
 Recommended.
 The Life And Opinions of The Tomcat Murr.
 Top Performers are Pathologically Ambitious.
 Jasmine Sun's Substack.
 AI Futures Timeline Model.
 Josh Johnson.